Becoming (Sarah Geronimo album)

-Becoming is the third studio album by Filipino singer Sarah Geronimo, released on July 20, 2006, under Viva Records.
+Becoming is the third studio album by Filipino singer Sarah Geronimo, released in the Philippines on July 20, 2006, by Viva Records.
 The album is Geronimo's first international release, produced by Christian de Walden and Carlo Nasi.
-To date, the album has reached Platinum by the Philippine Association of the Record Industry, selling 30,000 units in the Philippines.
+To date, the album has reached Platinum by the Philippine Association of the Record Industry (PARI), selling 30,000 units in the Philippines.

 Singles

 Becoming's carrier single, "I Still Believe in Loving You", was written by Christian de Walden.
 The album went gold on its first week of release, with sales of 15,000 units.
-The second single is the powerful ballad "Carry My Love", translated by Lori Barth, an English adaptation of the original Spanish song "Amor Cobarde" by Marta Sanchez and written by Vito Mastrofancesco, Alberto Mastrofancesco and Carlos Toro.
-The third and final single of the album, "Iingatan Ko (Ang Pag-ibig Mo)", was also an English adaptation of a song originally sung Betzaida.
+The second single is the powerful ballad "Carry My Love", translated by Lori Barth, an English adaptation of the original Spanish song "Amor cobarde" by Marta Sanchez and written by Vito Mastrofancesco, Alberto Mastrofancesco and Carlos Toro.
+The third and final single of the album, "Iingatan Ko (Ang Pag-ibig Mo)", was also an English adaptation of a song originally sung by Betzaida.
 It was originally titled "Aluciname", written by Steve Singer and Claudia Brant and was translated to Tagalog by Jimmy Antiporda.

 "Magliliwanag Rin...
 Muli" was also an adaption from another Marta Sanchez's single called "Lejos de aquella noche".
 The seventh and fourteenth tracks of the album are the same songs.
 "Ala-Ala Mo" was written by Dennis Clark and Steve Singer with Cecile Azarcon.
 While "So Heartbroken" is the English version of "Ala-Ala Mo", translated by Dennis Clark and Steve Singer.